Medical Benefits

 What's in a Plan (HMO vs PPO vs EPO vs Combination Plans

 • HMO - A Health Maintenance Organization (HMO) plan provides health care from specific doctors and hospitals under contract with the plan.
-You pay co-payments for some services, but you have no deductible, no claim forms, and a geographically restricted service area.
+You pay co-payments for some services, but you often have no deductible, no claim forms, and a geographically restricted service area.

 • PPO - A Preferred Provider Organization (PPO) is similar to a traditional "fee-for-service" plan, but you must use doctors in the PPO provider network or pay higher co-insurance (percentage of charges).
 You must usually meet an annual deductible before some benefits apply.
 You're responsible for a certain co-insurance amount and the plan pays the balance up to the allowable amount.